immortalbean/wingrid/docs/1 - Window creation and properties.md

 **Returns:**

->The window instance, however this is only useful in very specific instances, such as adding elements to a window.
+>The window instance, however this is only useful in very specific instances, such as adding elements to a window or changing its theme.

 **Return type:**